raystack/dagger/docs/guides/creating.md

 ## Common Configurations

-- These configurations are mandatory for dagger creation and sink independent.
-Here you need to set the kafka source level information as well as SQLs required for daggers.
+- These configurations are mandatory for dagger creation and are sink independent.
+Here you need to set the kafka source level information as well as SQL required for dagger.
 In local execution they would be set inside `local.properties` file.
+In clustered environment they can be passed as job parameters to the Flink exposed job creation API.
-- The streams is a array of json representing logical source configurations and one to one mapped to a kafka topic.
-You can have more than one stream and each stream can even point to different Kafka topics in different clusters.
+- Streams is a array of json representing logical source kafka configurations and each stream is one to one mapped to a kafka topic.
+You can have more than one streams and each stream can even point to different Kafka topics in different clusters.
 - The `FLINK_JOB_ID` define the name of the flink job and `ROWTIME_ATTRIBUTE_NAME` is the [time attribute](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/concepts/time_attributes/) required for stream processing.
+- In clustered mode you can set up the `parallelism` configuration for distributed processing.
-- Read more about the mandatory configurations here.
+- Read more about the mandatory configurations here[update link].

 ```properties
 STREAMS=[